fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 ...is what **FastAPI** will actually use to know what is the dependency.

-From it FastAPI will extract the declared parameters and that is what FastAPI will actually call.
+From it FastAPI will extract the declared parameters and it is what FastAPI will actually call.

----

-In this case, the first `CommonQueryParams`, in:
+But the first `CommonQueryParams`, in:

 ```Python
 commons: CommonQueryParams ...